ezsolt23/ai_diff_driver/README.md

 # Running the AI wheel driver

 You need to run two nodes.
-One is a very basic driver to ODrive which sends velocity commands to the wheels based on the messages recoeved from **cmd_wheel_current_l** and **cmd_wheel_current_r** ROS topics.
+One is a very basic driver to ODrive which sends velocity commands to the wheels based on the messages received from **cmd_wheel_current_l** and **cmd_wheel_current_r** ROS topics.
 The two topics are fed by the other node, ai_driver_node, which you can start with start_ai_node.sh.
-You can re implement the odrive_node to match your specific wheel.
+You can reimplement the odrive_node to match your specific wheel.
 It should be refactored to an external repository, but now it is good here I think.

 # Special Thanks

 I have written this project in memory of my father, Zoltán Egri.
-We started our first robot project together back in 2002 and he was alway a great colleague, excellent designer and engeenier and a loving father.
+We started our first robot project together back in 2002 and he was always a great colleague, excellent designer and engineer and a beloved father.
 Unfortunately he passed away in May 04 2020 so he could never see the finished project.
-I have written and open sourced this project as a honor to my loving father.
+I have written and open sourced this project as a honor to my beloved father.
 I love you dad!
 Rest in peace!